 Maureen (Mo) Caley-Verdonk is a career woman, a wife, a mother of a young adult son, a Certified Professional Coach and founder of Inspired Living Life Coaching in Dawson City, Yukon.
-Mo understands the dynamics of a tumultuous relationship with Saying YES to herself, true self-acceptance and using food as a coping mechanism and how caring for others can get in the way of good self-care.
-She has learned that when she accepts herself as she is, saying YES becomes a priority and she really does have more energy to provide for others.
+Mo understands the dynamics of a tumultuous relationship with using her voice, saying YES to what matters and stuffing thoughts & feelings with food and other substances; and how the fear of using her voice can get in the way of good self-care.
+She has learned that when personal self-care becomes a priority she really does have a powerful voice, more energy and skills to collaborate with and provide for others–and live a fulfilling life.

 Food has been my protector, comforter and motivator.
 When things have felt like they are spiralling out of control, food often seemed like the only thing that made sense.
 It was and still is something I can count on.
 Food grounds me in a comfortable place.
 It reminds me who I am, what I know, and what I’m good at.
 It has been a guide to know that I am loved and cared for.